 The EZ-ITC used may not reduce the corporation franchise tax liability to an amount less than the higher of the tax on minimum taxable income or the fixed dollar minimum.
-It may not be applied against the MTA surcharge.

 The EZ-EIC used may reduce your franchise tax liability to the fixed dollar minimum.